 That’s it for the pumpkin part!
 Let it fully dry for about 24 hours before you start sticking candles inside it (like I did..ugh:() since that will scratch some of the glitter off.

 I made a little hat out of card stock.
 I cut a 5.5 inch circle and then made a cone with a piece of cardstock and glued it on.

 Nothing fancy, here!
 I cut a few things out with my Cricut and glued them on but you could use stickers or ribbon or whatever you have on hand.

 There’s one more part that you can do a couple of ways.
 If you like seeing the candle inside, you are done.
 This is what mine turned out like with just the candle:

 I don’t really like seeing the candle so I was trying to figure out ways to diffuse the light a bit.
 I came up with two ways.
 One was to apply Armour Etch to the front to make the eyes and mouth frosty looking.
 For a full tutorial on how to use Armour Etch, click here.

-Then put that inside the bowl in front of the battery operated candle.
+Then put that inside the bowl in front of the battery-operated candle.
 Make sure to wait until the glitter is dry before putting it in or it will scratch it up ( I learned the hard way…eek!!)

 The finished products came out like this!
 If I did it again, I’d probably use Mod Podge and the vellum cut out.
-That is probably the easiest and most cost efficient way if you don’t have Poly or Armour Etch on hand.
+That is probably the easiest and most cost-efficient way if you don’t have Poly or Armour Etch on hand.

 So if you compare the two side to side you can see how the vellum paper makes the light scatter more and covers the candle.